To Sell Ebooks Online You Need To Attract More Web Traffic

 Very often, it seems that writing a book is the easy part.

-You need to get people to notice your ebook
+You want people to notice your ebook

 If you imagine a small retail store selling Japanese teapots and cups, where would it be located?